realworldocaml/book/en/12c-sexprs.md

   end;
   t
 ```

+This trick of overriding an existing function definition with a new
+one is perfectly acceptable in OCaml.
+Function definitions are only
+recursive if the `rec` keyword is specified, and so in this case the
+inner `t_of_sexp` call will go to the earlier auto-generated definition
+that resulted from the `type t with sexp` definition.

 We call the function `of_sexp_error` to raise an exception because
 that improves the error reporting that Sexplib can provide when a